seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exit*

 **AGAMEMNON**
-In second voice we’ll not be satisfied;
+In second voice we'll not be satisfied;
 We come to speak with him.
 Ulysses, enter you.

 *Exit ULYSSES*